-Gabby Giffords stands up for 11-year-old kicked out of scouts over gun control question
+11-year-old kicked out of Cub Scouts over gun control question to state senator

-WESTMINSTER, Colo. – A Colorado Cub Scout who says he was kicked out of his den for asking a lawmaker too tough of a question is getting some big name support.
+WESTMINSTER, Colo. -- A Colorado Cub Scout who said he was kicked out of his den for asking a lawmaker too tough of a question is getting some big name support.

-Ames Mayfield says he was told he could no longer participate in scouts with his current group after a scout activity involving a question and answer session with Colorado State Senator Vicki Marble (R-Fort Collins).
+Ames Mayfield said he was told he could no longer participate in Scouts with his current group after a Scout activity involving a question-and-answer session with Colorado State Sen. Vicki Marble, R-Fort Collins.

-“He was supposed to research and ask a question that impacts our community,” his mother Lori Mayfield told FOX31.
+“He was supposed to research and ask a question that impacts our community,” his mother Lori Mayfield said.

-Lori Mayfield says the den leaders thought the question was disrespectful.
-Plus, she says the kids were told the topic of gun control was “off limits” because it was too politically charged.
+Mayfield said the den leaders thought the question was disrespectful.

 “Given that the Las Vegas shooting happened, I felt that it should be a reasonable thing to ask,” Ames said.
 “I don’t feel like I did anything wrong.”